-I am Gail and I have been running Chachi’s Haven cat shelter for about 16 years near Telmond in Israel.
+I am Gail and I have been running Chachi’s Haven cat shelter for about 20 years near Telmond in Israel.
 The shelter cats and street cats, whom I feed every night, give me purpose and motivation and watching their antics keeps me smiling.
 Please help me to help the cats.
 I run and manage the shelter on my own and Chachi’s Haven relies on supporters like yourself to provide food and shelter for the cats.
-Please like us on Facebook and join our Support Group (click here) to help the cats.
+Please like us on Facebook and follow our progress to help the cats.

 ABOUT CHACHI’S HAVEN

 On her arrival, and for many years after, she worked all the hours God sent and paid and cared for her cats and gradually the numbers grew; as for Gail, well she just worked harder.
-Recently, when she fell ill, she had to give up her various jobs (she had 3 at one time!) and reluctantly sought help from well-wishers and supporters.
+A few years ago, when she fell ill, she had to give up her various jobs (she had 3 at one time!) and reluctantly sought help from well-wishers and supporters.
 She now relies entirely on donations for the upkeep of the shelter and welfare of the cats.

 She has no doubt in her mind that in order to make a difference, we must be the difference, and she practices this daily.
 She not only cares for the cats in her shelter, she loves her street cats too!
 Yep, her street cats are a sight to behold – in the middle of the night, around 2.00am, she sets off with food bags for her street cats.
 Come rain, hail or shine, Gail is out there, carrying dry food from one feeding station (that’s what she calls her stopovers) to another, and the cats are waiting….they know she will come because she has never failed them.